Halls, Tennessee facts for kids

 History

-The town was established in 1882 as a railroad stop along the Newport News & Mississippi Valley Railroad line (later the Illinois Central Railroad) and originally named Hall's Station in honor of Hansford R. Hall, one of the founders.
+The village was originally named Hall's Station in honor of Hansford R. Hall, one of the founders.
 Other founders were J. S. Stephens and S. A. Jordan, early businessmen of Lauderdale County.

-E. Stanfield, general merchant, was first to engage in business at Hall's in 1882.
+E. Stanfield, general merchant, was first to set up a business at Hall's Station in 1882.
 Other early businesses included Young & Sawyer, a steam-powered cotton gin; D. P. Shoffner, steam sawmill and wagon material; J. H. Farmer, saw-, grist- and planing-mill and cotton gin.
 As of 1887 there were about 400 people in the community.

 Geography